etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     >>> list(d)
     ['y', 'x']

-### Loops, Iterators and Generators
+### Iterators and Generators

-Despite simple and familiar appearance, there is a huge amount of power is hiding beneath the `for` loop.
-It is considered highly Pythonic to take advantage of them.

-To start with, `for` loop implicitly operates over `Iterable`s.
+When it comes to collections, especially large or expensive to compute, the concept of iterability kicks right in.
+To start with, `for` loop implicitly operates over `Iterable` objects:
-Objects representing a collection of something are good candidates for being iterable:

     for x in [1, 2, 3]:
         print(x)